-The absolute gravity measurements were done using a Micro-g FG5 (serial number 224), which monitors the drop of a free-falling corner-cube in a vacuum.
-During its free fall, the positions and times of the corner-cube are precisely assessed using laser interferometry and an atomic clock (Niebauer, 2015; Niebauer et al., 1995).
-One measurement takes ~12 hours and consists in 24 sets of 100 test mass drops started every 30 min (one drop every 10 s).
-Measurements are always done overnight, when anthropogenic seismic noise and temperature variations are lower than during day time.
+The absolute gravity measurements were done using a Micro-g FG5 (serial number 224), which monitors the drop of a free-falling corner cube in a vacuum.
+During its free fall, the positions and times of the corner cube are precisely assessed using laser interferometry and an atomic clock (Niebauer, 2015; Niebauer et al., 1995).
+One measurement takes ~ 12 h and consists of 24 sets of 100 test mass drops starting every 30 min (one drop every 10 s).
+Measurements are always done overnight, when anthropogenic seismic noise and temperature variations are lower than during daytime.
 A laser problem in the FG5 prevented us from measuring absolute gravity in 2017.
-This is compromising since the measurements at BA01-BA09 need an absolute reference to be compared with their previous survey in 2016.
-In order to proceed to the interpretation of the 2017 relative gravity survey, we decide to estimate the AG06 absolute gravity value in 2017 as the mean of the values measured in 2014, 2015 and 2016, that is 978 713 845.1 \pm 3 μ Gal (Fig. 3).
-We believe this is a reasonable hypothesis because there were no major climate or tectonic events between November 2016 and November 2017 around the Paolai region.
-In addition, by repeating the gravity surveys at the same time of the year, in November, the gravity difference due to hydrological changes are at the few-microgal level, which is about the size of the errors in the relative gravity measurements.
-The hydrological conditions are described in more details in the next paragraphs.
-For this estimated absolute gravity value, we arbitrarily set the standard deviation to a value about three times larger than usual at this site.
-The AG06 values in 2016 and 2017 are quite similar, less than 0.5 μ Gal difference.
+This is compromising since the measurements at BA01-BA09 need an absolute reference to be compared with the previous survey in 2016 at these sites.
+In order to interpret the 2017 relative gravity survey, we decide to estimate the AG06 absolute gravity value in 2017 as the mean of the values measured in 2014, 2015 and 2016, which is 978713845.1 \pm 3 μ Gal (Fig. 3).
+We believe this is a reasonable approach because there were no major climate or tectonic events between November 2016 and November 2017 around the Paolai region.
+In addition, by repeating the gravity surveys at the same time of the year, in November, the gravity difference due to hydrological changes is at the microgal level, which is about the size of the errors in the relative gravity measurements.
+The hydrological conditions are described in more detail in the next paragraphs.
+For the 2017 estimated absolute gravity value, we arbitrarily set the SD to a value about 3 times larger than usual at this site.
+The AG06 values in 2016 and 2017 are quite similar, less than 0.5 μGal difference.
 Although absolute gravity measurements at AG06 started in 2006 and repeated once a year except from 2011 to 2013, it is not possible to use these older data for the estimation of the 2017 value.
-Indeed, in 2009, typhoon Morakot and its subsequent massive landslides reset the whole area.
-The gravity offset between November 2008 and November 2009, i.e. before and after Morakot, is about 30 μ Gal and is due to large sediment redistribution in this area (Mouyen et al., 2013).
-Sediment redistribution due to Morakot was such an exceptional event, with a significant impact on gravity, that it must not be included in the extrapolation of the 2017 gravity value.
-The measurements from 2009-2010 were not used either because too much reconstruction work was ongoing at that time, taking out debris from the river, thus interfering with natural sediment redistribution.
+Indeed, in 2009, Typhoon Morakot and its subsequent massive landslides reset the whole area.
+The gravity offset between November 2008 and November 2009, i.e., before and after Typhoon Morakot,